epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 Reimplemented pvCopy
 -

-`pvCopy`, which used together with `pvRequest`, allows a client to access to an arbitrary subset of the data in the structure associated with a pvAccess channel, has been moved from its two implementations in pvIOCJava and pvDatabaseCPP, to a single implementation in `pvData`, and its dependency on pvRecord has been removed.
+`pvCopy`, together with `pvRequest`, allows a client to access to an arbitrary subset of the data in the structure associated with a pvAccess channel.
+It was in pvIOCJava and pvDatabaseCPP but has been moved to pvDataJava and pvDataCPP.
+The dependency on pvRecord has been removed.

 Additionally, `CreateRequest`, which is used by clients to create a pvRequest, has been moved from pvAccess to pvData.